Maurice Thompson, 2nd Baron Haversham1

 F, #117702, d.
 21 February 1711/12

-Elizabeth Smith was the daughter of John Smith.1 She married Maurice Thompson, 2nd Baron Haversham, son of John Thompson, 1st Baron Haversham and Lady Frances Annesley, before 1711.1 She died on 21 February 1711/12.1 She was buried on 29 February 1711/12 at Haversham, Buckinghamshire, England.1
+Elizabeth Smith was the daughter of John Smith.1 She married Maurice Thompson, 2nd Baron Haversham, son of John Thompson, 1st Baron Haversham and Lady Frances Annesley, before 1711.1 She died on 21 February 1711/12.1 She was buried on 29 February 1711/12 at Haversham, Buckinghamshire, EnglandG.1

-As a result of her marriage, Elizabeth Smith was styled as Baroness Haversham before 1711.
+After her marriage, Elizabeth Smith was styled as Baroness Haversham before 1711.
 From before 1711, her married name became Thompson.1

 Citations